-The ten types of knitterPublished on August 6, 2018 By Merion Willis 2 min read
+The ten types of knitterPublished on 6 August 2018 By Merion 2 min read

-Is organization your middle name when it comes to knitting?
+Is organisation your middle name when it comes to knitting?
 Or is creative chaos your thing?
-Everyone has their own knitting style, and we say: embrace it!
+Everyone has their own knitting style and we think you should embrace it.
 Here are our ten types of knitters:

 1. The beginner

 You’ve got more holes in your first project than Swiss cheese, but everyone had to start somewhere, so call it lacework and wear it with pride!

 You know your strengths, and your strengths are a garter stitch scarf.
 Everyone’s getting one and if they’re really lucky next year, they might get a matching hat.

 It’s not so much about knitting with the yarn as buying it...and hiding it around the house.
 Is that a gap under the guest bed we see?
 Quick, buy more!

 You’ve organised presents for the whole of next year – birthdays, Christmas, weddings.
 Now if people could just let you know before they plan to have a baby, that would really help.